yuniksung/Team-profile-generator/README.md

 * Download and install node.js.
 * Download this app.
 * Under this app forlder, use `npm install` command to install all required node modules.
-* Use 'npm install jest --save-dev' command to run the program.
+* Use `npm install jest --save-dev` command to run the program.

 [Click here to see walkthrough video](https://www.youtube.com/watch?v=_u_ce1Z9MMQ&feature=youtu.be)